6R80 Transmission Problems Ford Ranger PX1 to PX3

 – Clean fluid → healthy system or early stage (consider a cooler bypass)

-– Dark or burnt fluid → heat damage (signs of valve body damage)
+– Dark or burnt fluid → heat damage (signs of valve body damage if too dark with clutch material signs of a damage torque converter)

 – Metallic particles → internal clutch wear